-We communicate with the National Executive regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during my audit.
+We communicate with the National Executive regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal controls that we identify during the audit.

-I declare that I am an auditor registered under the Corporations Act 2001 and RO Act.
+I declare that I am an auditor registered under the Corporations Act 2001 and the RO Act.